 \begin{proof} We will construct a homeomorphism from $\Omega'$ (and hence from $\Omega$) into a tiling space $\Omega''$ that is a suspension of a $\Z^d$ action on a totally disconnected space.
 Since strong expansivity is preserved by homeomorphisms, $\Omega''$ has strongly expansive dynamics, and hence has expansive dynamics.
 Standard results about Cantor maps then imply that $\Omega''$ is topologically conjugate to the suspension of a subshift, and hence to an FLC tiling space.

-We first convert $\Omega'$ to a tiling space with a finite set of polyhedral tile shapes whose tiles meet full-face to full-face.
-This is done with the Voronoi trick.
+We first convert $\Omega'$ to a tiling space with a finite set of polyhedral tile shapes whose tiles meet full-face to full-face using Vorono\"{\i} cells as follows.
 Assign a point to the interior of each prototile, such that prototiles of the same shape have the same marked point.
 Instead of having a collection of labeled tiles, we then have a collection of labeled points.
-Then associate each marked point to its Voronoi cell --- the set of points that are at least as close to that marked point as to any other marked point.
+Then associate each marked point to its Vorono\"{\i} cell --- the set of points that are at least as close to that marked point as to any other marked point.
 This operation is a topological conjugacy.

 Next we apply the constructions of \cite{SW} to our tiling, noting that the arguments of \cite{SW} only used the finiteness of the geometric data associated with a tiling, and not the finiteness of the tile labels.
 We deform the sizes of each geometric class of tile such that the displacement between any two vertices is a vector with rational entries.
 By rescaling, we can then assume that the relative position of any two vertices is an integer vector.
 These shape deformations and rescalings are not topological conjugacies, but they do induce a homeomorphism of $\Omega'$ to the space $\Omega''$ of tilings by the deformed and rescaled tiles.
 There is then a natural map from $\Omega''$ to the $d$-torus, associating to any tiling the coordinates of all of its vertices mod 1.
 Our $\R^d$ action on $\Omega''$ is then the suspension of a $\Z^d$ action on the fiber over any point of the torus. \end{proof}